 - a.
-To ensure the siting and design of buildings and spaces through casual surveillance, so as to decrease opportunities for crime and enhance safety. - b.
+To ensure that the siting and design of buildings and spaces, through casual surveillance, decreases opportunities for crime. - b.
 To ensure that development encourages people to use streets, parks and other public places without fear of personal risk. - c.
-To ensure the design of publicly accessible areas (e.g. paths) encourages a sense of community ownership of open and public space.
+To ensure the design of publicly accessible areas (e.g. paths etc) encourages a sense of community ownership of open and public space.

 - 1. Buildings should be designed to overlook streets, lanes and other public or communal areas to provide casual surveillance.
-The location of habitable windows are to be orientated to overlook the primary and secondary street frontages. - 2.
+Habitable windows, in location and quantity are to be orientated to overlook the primary and secondary street frontages. - 2.
 The design of all development, in particular, the public domain and community facilities is to enhance public surveillance of public streets and open space/conservation areas. - 3.
 For residential development, the use of roller shutters other than garages are not permitted on doors and windows facing the street.
 Any security railings must be designed to complement the architecture of the building. - 4.
-Developments are to avoid blank walls facing streets and creating areas for concealment. - 5.
-Pedestrian and communal areas are to have sufficient lighting to ensure a high level of safety.
+Developments are to avoid creating areas for concealment and blank walls facing streets. - 5.
+Pedestrian and communal area are to have sufficient lighting to ensure a high level of safety.
 These areas must be designed to minimise opportunities for concealment. - 6.
-All development must aim to provide casual surveillance to the street as a means of passive security.
-This should be achieved by maximising outlooks and views however, minimising the overlooking of neighbouring properties.
+All development should aim to provide casual surveillance of the street as a means of passive security.
+This should be achieved by maximising outlooks and views but minimizing the overlooking of neighbouring properties.
 Opportunities for casual surveillance from dwellings are to be incorporated into the design of shared driveways and where rear access is proposed from laneways. - 7.
 All developments are to incorporate the principles of Crime Prevention through Environmental Design (CPTED).
-Development Applications for subdivision, public open space and community facilities are to include a formal crime risk (CPTED) assessment.
+Development applications for subdivision, public open space and community facilities are to include a formal crime risk (CPTED) assessment.